 - We also carry oiled or fumed flooring options.

-- We offer custom details from mosaics to flush-mounted vents and nosings.
+- We offer custom wood accessories from mosaics to flush-mounted vents and nosings.

 - Hardwood stair cladding & treads can make its own design statement.